pythoncoder1234/Tanks-Multiplayer-Modding-API/README.md

 - Chunk loading system
 - Huge optimizations
+- Lots of bug fixes
+- Removed `Game.obstacleGrid` and `Game.surfaceTileGrid` (use `Game.getObstacle` and `Game.getSurfaceObstacle` instead
 - Freecam control player (`F7` to toggle)
 - Added `Obstacle.afterAdd` and `Obstacle.onNeighborUpdate`
 - `F3`+`F8` turns on Record mode, which hides the info bar and speedrun timer
+- Target type tank property - choices are allies or enemies, but maybe more in the future
 - Removed update skipping for now
 - Renamed `Game.sampleTerrainGroundHeight` to `Game.sampleDefaultGroundHeight`
-- Fixed many bugs
-- Target type tank property - choices are allies or enemies, but maybe more in the future

 [Older Changelogs](changelog.md)